-At present, competitors utilizing available nanopatterning technologies are unable to meet the required performance, fabrication-speed, or cost criteria for many potential applications requiring large area and low cost nanopatterning.
-The Company has developed a new nanolithography method called "Rolling Mask" lithography (registered trademark RML®), which combines the best features of photolithography, soft lithography and roll-to-plate/roll-to-roll printing technologies.
+In order to meet the performance, fabrication-speed, and/or cost criteria required for many potential applications that require large area and low cost nanopatterning.
+The Company has developed a new nanolithography method called "Rolling Mask" lithography (registered trademark RML®), which combines the best features of photolithography, soft lithography and roll-to-plate/roll-to-roll printing capability technologies.
 Rolling Mask Lithography utilizes a proprietary UV light exposure method where a master pattern is provided in the form of a cylindrical mask.
 These master patterns are designed by the Company and over the years they have become part of a growing library of patterns, enriching the intellectual property ("IP") of the Company.
 The nanostructured pattern on the mask is then rolled over a flat surface area writing a nano-pattern into the volume of a light-sensitive material (a photoresist), creating patterned grooves, metal is then evaporated and fills the patterned grooves.
 The excess metal is then removed by a known post-process called lift-off.
 The result is an invisible conductive metal mesh-patterned surface (registered trademark NanoWeb®) that can be fabricated onto any glass or plastic transparent surface in order to offer high transparency, high conductivity and low haze smart materials.

-The Company's current principal prototype product in lithography technology is its transparent conductive film, NanoWeb®, which has a variety of applications.
-The Company operates its lithography division from its California subsidiary, MTI USA, and MTI USA can produce a meter-long sample of NanoWeb®, at a small scale, for a variety of applications and has been supplying samples for de-icing, defogging, electromagnetic interference ("EMI") shielding, transparent antennas, touch-sensors, as well as for solar and energy applications to its industry customers/partners.
+The Company's current principal prototype product in lithography technology is its transparent conductive film, NanoWeb®.
+The lithography division operates out of the Company's wholly owned U.S. subsidiary, which can produce meter-long samples of NanoWeb®, at a small volumes scale, for industry customers/partners.